snabbco/snabb/src/program/lwaftr/doc/configuration.md

 addresses (version 4 or 6 as appropriate) together with the source and destination ports (for TCP or UDP packets) and use them to compute a hash value.
-The NIC then computes the remainder when that hash value is divided by the number of queues, and then uses that index to select a queue from among the available queues.
+The NIC then computes the remainder when that hash value is divided by the number of queues, and then uses that remainder as an index to select a queue from among the available queues.

 In the encapsulation direction (IPv4 to IPv6), all inputs to the RSS